lloyd-livengood/tuxborn_lite_on_deck/README.md

    - Tuxborn normally requires a Windows PC to prepare the installation before transferring it to the Deck.
 However, Wabbajack does not support Linux.
 This guide circumvents that limitation—every step can be followed natively on the Deck without a PC.
      - Recommended Hardware:
        - USB-C Dongle – To connect a keyboard and mouse (MnK)
        - Mouse & Keyboard – I found a Razer mouse at Goodwill for $1.50 and a nice clicky keyboard for $6.
 Don't give Bezos more money; support your local thrift store.
-You can do it without MnK (using the touchscreen and Steam Deck’s keyboard), but it will be painfully clunky.
+         - You can do it without MnK (using the touchscreen and keyboard invocation), but it will be painfully clunky.

 2. No Supermodel NPCs
    - Tuxborn is a great load order, but it includes mods like CBBE and Himbo, which I personally don’t care for.
 Removing these mods also eliminates several dozen required compatibility patches, making the list: